simonepri/country-iso/README.md

 | --- | --- | --- |
 | lat | <code>number</code> | The latitude of the point. |
 | lng | <code>number</code> | The longitude of the point. |

+## Related
+* [is-sea](https://github.com/simonepri/is-sea): 🌊 Check whether a geographic coordinate is in the sea or not on the earth.

 ## Authors
 * **Matteo Chen** - [chq-matteo](https://github.com/chq-matteo)